percona/pmm-doc/docs/setting-up/client/mysql.md

 	```sh
 	sudo pmm-admin add mysql --username=pmm --password=pass --socket=/var/run/mysqld/mysqld.sock
 	```

+## Check

+1. In the PMM web interface, navigate to *PMM --> PMM Inventory*.
+2. Check the added node, agent or service is listed in the appropriate tab.

 !!! seealso "See also"
 	- [Percona Server for MySQL - Slow Query Log][SLOWQUERYLOG]